-If a person or agency not designated in Welfare and Institutions Code section 828 seeks access to unsealed records held by a law enforcement agency regarding a child who was contacted by law enforcement as a result of an offense committed by the child or as a result of abuse or neglect of the child by a parent or guardian, including reports regarding children who are the subject of juvenile court proceedings, that person or agency must file a Petition to Obtain Report of Law Enforcement Agency [Judicial Council form JV-575] with the clerk in the Juvenile Court Business Office or other clerk designated to receive such petitions.
+If a person or agency not designated in Welfare and Institutions Code section 828 seeks access to unsealed records held by a law enforcement agency regarding a child who was contacted by law enforcement as a result of an offense committed by the child or as a result of abuse or neglect of the child by a parent or guardian, including reports regarding children who are the subject of juvenile court proceedings, that person or agency must file a Petition to Obtain Report of Law Enforcement Agency (Judicial Council form JV- 575) and a Protective Order on Petition for Access to Juvenile Case File (SDSC form JUV-263) with the clerk in the Juvenile Court Business Office or other clerk designated to receive such petitions.
 The petition must set forth with specificity the reasons for the request, the information sought, and its relevancy to the proceeding or purpose for which petitioner seeks the information.

 (Adopted 1/1/1999; Renum.
 7/1/2001; Rev. & Renum.
 1/1/2002; Rev. 1/1/2005; Renum.
-1/1/2006; Rev. 1/1/2011; Rev. 1/1/2015)
+1/1/2006; Rev. 1/1/2011; Rev. 1/1/2015; Rev. 1/1/2022)